MicrosoftLearning/PL-7002-Create-and-Manage-Automated-Processes-by-using-Power-Automate/Instructions/Labs/LAB[PL-7002]_M03L02_Approval_flow.md

 1. Select the date and time in the flow run history.

-    > **Note:** The Approvals functionality will be install in the background.
+    > **Note:** The Approvals functionality will be installed in the background.
 This will take approximately 10 minutes.

 1. Select the **Approvals** tab from the left navigation menu.